JuliaLang/julia/doc/src/devdocs/ast.md

 ## Lowered form

-Lowered form (IR) is more important to the compiler, since it is used for type inference, optimizations like inlining, and and code generation.
+Lowered form (IR) is more important to the compiler, since it is used for type inference, optimizations like inlining, and code generation.
 It is also less obvious to the human, since it results from a significant rearrangement of the input syntax.

 In addition to `Symbol`s and some number types, the following data